The six operations in topology: Sheaves and tensor products

-functorial on $\cate{C}$, $\cate{D}$ and $\cate{E}$ cocomplete, where $\text{Fun}_{!\times !}$ indicates the $\infty$-category of bifunctors preserving \textbf{V}-small colimits in each variable.
-There is a canonical functor well-defined up to a contractible space of choices, which preserves colimits in both variables and corresponds to the identity of $\cate{C}\otimes\cate{D}$ through the equivalence \ref{tensor}: we will often denote the image through this functor of a couple $(c,d)\in\cate{C}\times\cate{D}$ by $c\otimes d$.
-More precicely, [Lur17, Corollary 4.8.1.4] shows that this operation provides $\cate{C}\text{ocont}_{\infty}$ with the structure of a symmetric monoidal $\infty$-category, and the inclusion of $\cate{C}\text{ocont}_{\infty}$ in $\infcat$ is lax monoidal, where the latter if equipped with the cartesian monoidal structure.
-Since we obviously have a functorial equivalence this monoidal structure is closed.
-One can also deduce by the proof of [Lur09, Proposition 5.3.6.2] that the equivalence (\ref{tensor}) may be described explicitely by left Kan extension through $\otimes$, with an inverse given by precomposition with $\otimes$. \begin{remark} As usual, one may regard $\cate{C}\text{ocont}_{\infty}$ as a $(\infty, 2)$-category.
-It follows by (\ref{tensor}) that, for any cocomplete $\infty$-category $\cate{C}$, tensoring with $\cate{C}$ actually gives rise to a $2$-functor.
-An important consequence of this observation is that tensoring with $\cate{C}$ preserves adjunctions of cocontinous functors, since any adjunction is characterized by the classical triangular identities (see for example [Cis19, Theorem 6.1.23, (v)]). \end{remark} We will now present a list of results about the tensor product of cocomplete $\infty$-categories that will turn out to be very useful later.
+functorial on $\C$, $\D$ and $\E$ cocomplete, where $\Fun_{!\times !}$ indicates the $\infty$-category of bifunctors preserving \textbf{V}-small colimits in each variable.
+More precisely, \cite[Corollary 4.8.1.4]{lurie2017higher} shows that this operation provides $\Cocont_{\infty}$ with the structure of a symmetric monoidal $\infty$-category, and the inclusion of $\Cocont_{\infty}$ in $\infcat$ is lax monoidal, where the latter is equipped with the cartesian monoidal structure.
+Since we obviously have a functorial equivalence this monoidal structure is closed. \begin{remark} As usual, one may regard $\Cocont_{\infty}$ as a $(\infty, 2)$-category.
+It follows from (\ref{tensor}) that, for any cocomplete $\infty$-category $\C$, tensoring with $\C$ gives rise to a $2$-functor.
+An important consequence of this observation is that, since any adjunction is characterized by the classical triangular identities (see for example \cite[Theorem 6.1.23, (v)]{cisinski2019higher}), tensoring with $\C$ preserves adjunctions of cocontinuous functors. \end{remark} We will now present a list of results about the tensor product of cocomplete $\infty$-categories that will turn out to be very useful later.

-Let $A$ be a small $\infty$-category, $\cate{C}$ cocomplete.
-For any two objects $a\in A$ and $c\in\cate{C}$, denote by $a\otimes c = \pfp{a}c$ the left Kan extension of $c$ along $a$ (here we are considering $a$ and $c$ as functors $A^{op}\leftarrow\Delta^0\rightarrow\cate{C})$.
+Let $A$ be a small $\infty$-category, $\C$ cocomplete.
+For any two objects $a\in A$ and $c\in\C$, denote by $a\boxtimes c = \pfp{a}c$ the left Kan extension of $c$ along $a$ (here we are considering $a$ and $c$ as functors $A\op \leftarrow\Delta^0\rightarrow\C)$.
 Thus we get a functor

-which preserves colimits on the $\cate{C}$ variable that we will call the \textit{relative Yoneda embedding}.
+which preserves colimits on the $\C$ variable that we will call the \textit{relative Yoneda embedding}.
 By definition, we have a functorial equivalence

-for any $F\in\text{Fun}(A^{op}, \cate{C})$. \begin{remark} Recall that in a closed symmetric monoidal $\infty$-category, an object $x$ is strongly dualizable if and only if the canonical map
+for any $F\in\Fun(A\op , \C)$. \begin{remark} Recall that in a closed symmetric monoidal $\infty$-category, an object $x$ is \textit{strongly dualizable} if and only if, for any object in $y\in\C$, the canonical map

 obtained as adjoint to